OmniLayer/spec/README.md

 + Description: indivisible or not
 + Size: 16-bit unsigned integer, 2 bytes
 + Valid values:
-    * 1: Indivisible shares
+    * 1: New Indivisible shares
-    * 2: Divisible currency
+    * 2: New Divisible currency
+    * 65: Indivisible shares replacing a previous property
+    * 66: Divisible currency replacing a previous property
+    * 129: Indivisible shares appending a previous property
+    * 130: Divisible currency appending a previous property

 ### Field: Response sub-action (future)
 + Description: the seller's response to a buyer's offer to purchase